bluesam1/collab-canvas/README.md

 ## ✨ Features

+- 🤖 **AI Canvas Agent**: Create and manipulate shapes using natural language commands powered by GPT-4
 - 📋 **Multiple Canvases**: Create and manage unlimited canvases with organized list view
 - 🔗 **URL-Based Sharing**: Share canvases instantly by copying the link - no invite system needed
 - 🎨 **Real-time Collaboration**: See other users' changes instantly (<100ms sync)